 The DC voltage flows in one direction while AC current alters its path.
-If it keeps on changing direction at a rapid pace, it’ll become alternating current.
+If it keeps on changing direction at a rapid pace, it’ll become an alternating current.

 Solar Inverter Location

 Where should you mount the inverter?
-A place adjacent, and close, to the solar panel would be nice.
+A place adjacent and close to the solar panel would be nice.

-Talk to an expert and he’ll advise you to use external sidewalls to install the inverter since it is relatively noisy.
+Talk to an expert, and he’ll advise you to use external sidewalls to install the inverter since it is relatively noisy.

 Other than the solar inverter, you’re going to need an electricity net meter and production meter.

-The inverter transforms the direct current power into alternating current energy then feeds it directly into the utility power distribution system of your house or the building.
+The inverter transforms the direct current power into alternating current energy and then feeds it directly into the utility power distribution system of your house or the building.
 This power is ‘net-metered,’ which ultimately means fewer utility bills.

 How does the net meter affect utility bills?
-You may ask!

-Well, the net meter records and measures the electric current flow to and from your solar panel system.
+The net meter records and measures the electric current flow to and from your solar panel system.
 It lowers the demand for power from the main supply when the solar panel is in action and produces sufficient energy.

 The utility company would charge you for your usage and also provide credits for the extra power you send back there.
-This process is net metering.
+This process is called net metering.

 Solar cells are in a glass covering, providing safety, strength, and resilience for the photovoltaic silicon cells.
 Beneath this glass case, a layer for isolation and the protective rear sheath is present.
 This insulation layer protects against humid conditions or heat dissipation in the panel.